-Commercial: The increase in selling expenses for the first six months of fiscal 2013 compared to the same period in fiscal 2012 was a result of a \$0.4 million increase in personnel costs, including taxes and benefits, which were partially offset by \$0.2 million decrease in various other expenses.
-The increase in personnel costs was the result of increased benefit costs and salary increases in the last six months of fiscal 2012.
+Commercial: Selling expenses remained flat for the first nine months of fiscal 2013 compared to the same period in fiscal 2012 due to a \$0.4 million increase in personnel costs, including taxes and benefits, which were partially offset by a \$0.2 million decrease in travel and entertainment expenses and a \$0.3 million decrease in various other expenses.

-Live Events: The increase in selling expenses for the first six months of fiscal 2013 compared to the same period in fiscal 2012 was a result of an increase of \$0.3 million in the cost of employee benefits primarily related to workers compensation claims.
+Live Events: The decrease in selling expenses for the first nine months of fiscal 2013 compared to the same period in fiscal 2012 was the result of a decrease of a \$0.2 million decrease in travel and entertainment and convention expenses.

-Schools & Theatres: Selling expenses for the first six months of fiscal 2013 compared to the same period in fiscal 2012 were relatively unchanged even with an increase in sales due to our cost containment efforts.
+Schools & Theatres: The decrease in selling expenses for the first nine months of fiscal 2013 compared to the same period in fiscal 2012 was a result of a \$0.2 million decrease in bad debts and various other expenses.

-Transportation: Selling expenses for the first six months of fiscal 2013 compared to the same period one year ago remained relatively flat as a result of cost containment efforts offsetting other variable expenses.
+Transportation: Selling expenses for the first nine months of fiscal 2013 compared to the same period one year ago decreased as a result of cost containment efforts offsetting increases in other variable expenses.

-International: The increase in selling expenses for the first six months of fiscal 2013 compared to the same period one year ago was the net result of:
+International: The increase in selling expenses for the first nine months of fiscal 2013 compared to the same period one year ago was the net result of:

-- A \$0.4 million increase in personnel costs, including taxes and benefits due to increases in headcount from the previous year to support our growth in international orders for fiscal 2013. - A net increase of \$0.1 million in various other expenses.
+- A \$1.0 million increase in third-party commissions on significant contracts.
+Third-party sales agents are contracted from time-to-time to penetrate geographic locations where we have limited presence. - A \$0.4 million increase in personnel costs, including taxes and benefits, due to increases in headcount from the previous year to support our growth in international orders for fiscal 2013. - A net increase of \$0.2 million in various other expenses.